sveltejs/svelte/site/content/docs/03-run-time.md

 ---

-Associates an arbitrary `context` object with the current component and the specified `key`.
+Associates an arbitrary `context` object with the current component and the specified `key` and returns that object.
 The context is then available to children of the component (including slotted content) with `getContext`.

 Like lifecycle functions, this must be called during component initialisation.